hyperledger/fabric/docs/source/ledger/ledger.md

 types of ledger states that can be efficiently accessed, allowing Hyperledger Fabric to address many different types of problems.

-## Example Ledger: fabcar
+## Example Ledger: Basic Asset Transfer

 As we end this topic on the ledger, let's have a look at a sample ledger.
-If you've run the [fabcar sample application](../write_first_app.html), then you've created this ledger.
+If you've run the [basic asset transfer sample application](../write_first_app.html), then you've created this ledger.

-The fabcar sample app creates a set of 10 cars each with a unique identity; a different color, make, model and owner.
-Here's what the ledger looks like after the first four cars have been created.
+The basic sample app creates a set of 6 assets each with a unique identity; a different color, size, owner, and appraised value.
+Here's what the ledger looks like after the first four assets have been created.

-![ledger.transaction](./ledger.diagram.6.png) *The ledger, L, comprises a world state, W and a blockchain, B. W contains four states with keys: CAR0, CAR1, CAR2 and CAR3.
+![ledger.transaction](./ledger.diagram.6.png) *The ledger, L, comprises a world state, W and a blockchain, B. W contains four states with keys: ASSET1, ASSET2, ASSET3, and ASSET4.
 B contains two blocks, 0 and 1.
 Block 1 contains four transactions:
 T1, T2, T3, T4.*

-We can see that the world state contains states that correspond to CAR0, CAR1, CAR2 and CAR3.
-CAR0 has a value which indicates that it is a blue Toyota Prius, currently owned by Tomoko, and we can see similar states and values for the other cars.
+We can see that the world state contains states that correspond to ASSET1, ASSET2, ASSET3, and ASSET4.
+ASSET1 has a value which indicates that it is a blue with size 5, currently owned by Tomoko, and we can see similar states and values for the other cars.
 Moreover, we can see that all car states are at version number 0, indicating that this is their starting version number -- they have not been